auth0/docs/articles/sso/current/setup.md

 ---
-title: Implement Single Sign On with Auth0
+title: Set Up Single Sign On with Auth0
 description: Tutorial on implementing Single Sign On (SSO) with Auth0.
 toc: true
 ---

-# Implement Single Sign On with Auth0
+# Set Up Single Sign On with Auth0

 This tutorial covers implementing Single Sign On (SSO) with Auth0.